KubaBoi/ptt/ptt.1.md

 : Starts generator for new dataset and then tests the script.
 Asks for data regex template and how many files it should generate.
 More about regex in **REGEX FOR GENERATOR** section.

 **-t, --tests**
 : Runs all tests but does not compare them with output templates.
-Only prints script output.
+Only prints script output and input.

 **-m, --milli-seconds**
 : Time is counted in milliseconds.